mkobuolys/dartpad-workshop-segmented-state/src/code_overview/instructions.md

 ## Shape data classes

-Under the _Shape data_ section in the file, you could find a custom exception `ShapeDataException`, shape data source `ShapeRepository` and the `ShapeData` model itself.
+Following the _Shape data_ section in the file, you could find a custom exception `ShapeDataException`, shape data source `ShapeRepository` and the `ShapeData` model itself.

 `ShapeRepository` will be used by the BLoC.
 This class is responsible for generating `ShapeData` properties as well as simulating an asynchronous data load - success or error.